openedx/edx-platform/doc/testing.md

 and acceptance tests.

 ### Unit Tests
-* As a rule of thumb, you should write at least one test for every "branch" of code.
-If a function does X when A and does Y when NOT A, then you need to write two tests: a test for A and a test for NOT A.

 * Each test case should be concise: setup, execute, check, and teardown.
 If you find yourself writing tests with many steps, consider refactoring the unit under tests into smaller units, and then testing those individually.

+* As a rule of thumb, your unit tests should cover every code branch.

 * Mock or patch external dependencies.
 We use [voidspace mock](http://www.voidspace.org.uk/python/mock/).